Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Introduction

 The central question we consider in this work is: For a fixed odd prime $p$, as $K$ varies over all imaginary quadratic fields of ascending absolute value of discriminant, what can one say about the variation of the groups $\G_K$?

 Naturally, this is a more difficult question than the variation of class groups, even for venturing a guess.
 Already, the group $\G_K$ is not always finite.
 Indeed, in \cite{KV}, Koch and Venkov proved that $\G_K$ is infinite if $d(\G_K)\geq 3$; they did so by taking into account all the facts they had at their disposal about the group $\G_K$.
 Namely, $\G_K$ is a finitely generated pro-$p$ group with finite abelianization and deficiency $0$ (meaning that $r(\G_K)-d(\G_K)=0$) and admits an automorphism of order $2$ which acts as inversion on its abelianization (complex conjugation is such an automorphism, for example).
 Since having zero deficiency is equivalent to having trivial Schur multiplier in this context, Koch and Venkov dubbed groups having this particular set of properties ``Schur $\sigma$-groups.''
-In Section 2, we review some of the work of Koch and Venkov, introduce Schur $\sigma$-groups, and assign a Cohen-Lenstra type measure for Schur $\sigma$-groups and some of their quotients.
+In Section 2, we review some of the work of Koch and Venkov on Schur $\sigma$-groups, and develop a method via counting relations, of measuring how frequently a given group occurs as the maximal $p$-class $c$ quotient of Schur $\sigma$-groups.

-Insight (2) of Cohen and Lenstra was that the most fundamental restriction on the $p$-part of the class group, namely that it is a finite abelian $p$-group, appears to be the {\em only} restriction on it.
-In just the same way, positing our main heuristic assumption that a finite $p$-group $G$ arises as a $p$-class tower group over an imaginary quadratic field with the same frequency as $G$ occurs as a randomly chosen group among Schur $\sigma$-groups, in Section~3 we arrive at the following Conjecture, which should be compared to the Cohen-Lenstra Conjecture above.
+Positing our main heuristic assumption that a finite $p$-group $G$ arises as a $p$-class tower group over an imaginary quadratic field with the same frequency as $G$ occurs as a randomly chosen group among Schur $\sigma$-groups, in Section~3 we arrive at the following Conjecture, which should be compared to the Cohen-Lenstra Conjecture above.

 \begin{conjecture} Suppose $G$ is a finite $p$-group which is a Schur $\sigma$-group of generator rank $g\geq 1$ or, more generally, suppose $c$ is a positive integer and $G$ is the maximal $p$-class $c$ quotient of a Schur $\sigma$-group.
 Then, among the imaginary quadratic fields $K$ such that $A_K$ has rank $g$, ordered by discriminant, the probability that $\G_{K}$ (or in the fixed $p$-class case, the maximal $p$-class $c$ quotient of $G_K$) is isomorphic to $G$ is equal to